CraKane/ESANS_results/README.md

 |#A4 R@50|0.1798 $\pm$ 0.0034|0 $\pm$ 0|0|0 $\pm$ 0|0 $\pm$ 0|0|0 $\pm$ 0|0 $\pm$ 0|0|
 |#A4 R@200|0.1798 $\pm$ 0.0034|0 $\pm$ 0|0|0 $\pm$ 0|0 $\pm$ 0|0|0 $\pm$ 0|0 $\pm$ 0|0|

+We run our ESANS as well as the best baselines(Ada - $\tau$ and FairNeg) for a total of 5 times on public and industrial datasets.
+We present the mean, variance, and significance test p-values in the table.
+The experimental results strongly indicate that our ESANS is significantly superior to the two strong baselines. 有语法问题吗？